2 years of COVID-19: Here’s why that social anxiety you’re feeling is normal - NewsBreak

 As you start attending more events and doing more things in person, it could leave you feeling anxious.

-Dr. Justin Ross, a licensed clinical psychologist and director of workplace well-being at UCHealth, said feeling post-pandemic social anxiety is normal.Does omicron cause loss of smell or taste?
+Dr. Justin Ross, a licensed clinical psychologist and director of workplace well-being at UCHealth, said feeling post-pandemic social anxiety is normal.CDC study shows prior COVID-19 infection and vaccines protected against delta variant

 “Anxiety has been a cornerstone mental health experience through COVID and through the pandemic in general.
 It has ebbed and flowed with the various variants we’ve experienced, and omicron is no different,” Ross said.
 “On the mental health side, we’re seeing a high level of anxiety, especially COVID anxiety as omicron continues to be in such high numbers.”